hariszaf/karpathos-swamp/MAGs/bac/with_16S/MAG_55/Protologue.md

 Etymology:

-The 16S rRNA gene sequence similarity supported that the closest relatives to the genome are members of the Spirochaetaceae family (88.34%) indicating the presence of a novel genus within the family.
+The 16S rRNA gene sequence similarity supported that the closest relatives to the genome are members of the Spirochaetaceae family, with a best hit of 88.34% (*Alkalispirochaeta odontotermitis*), indicating the presence of a novel genus within the family.
 Genome based assignment via GTDB-TK placed the genome under the PXBQ01 family of the Spirochaetales C order.
 No POCP values >50% were identified, indicating the input genome represents a novel genus too.